inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

  Unless you specifically need to debug the application, we recommend setting the build mode to `RelWithDebInfo` for good performance, while still getting reasonable stacktraces for debugging and error reporting.
 " %}

+### Recommended setup (Optional)

+1. Build Type: Set the build mode to `RelWithDebInfo` ([See this guide for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019))

+2. Build with multiple cores:
+    - Visual Studio: `Tools->Options->Projects and Solutions->Build and Run->maximum number of parallel project builds` We recommend 2-4 on an 8-core machine
+    - Qt Creator: In `Projects->Build & Run->Build->Build Steps->Details->CMake arguments` add `-j <number of cores>`, e.g. `-j4`

+3. Use multiple threads in Inviwo: In CMake set `IVW_MULTIPROCESSOR_COUNT` to the number of cores in your system.

 #### Common Errors

 ##### Everything compiles but at runtime you get "failed to load QT symbols dll load errors"